-The technology evidence base (TEB) developed within WP1 will build upon the technology evidence base developed in the NextGen project.
-The ULTIMATE TEB will be integrated in the NextGen TEB and will contain information about the circular economy solutions developed and demonstrated in ULTIMATE.
-Although it does not deal with industrial applications, water technologies from NextGen can be relevant within ULTIMATE as well, therefore, where of added value, NextGen data will be taken up.
+The technology evidence base (TEB) developed within WP1 builds upon the technology evidence base developed in the NextGen project.
+The ULTIMATE TEB is integrated in the NextGen TEB and contains information about the circular economy solutions developed and demonstrated in ULTIMATE.
+Although it does not deal with industrial applications, water technologies from NextGen can be relevant within ULTIMATE as well, therefore, where of added value, NextGen data are taken up.
 The data types included in the factsheets in the TEB are shown in Table 2.1, and an example of the structure for navigation in the TEB is provides in figure 2.2.
+The TEB has been integrated with the digital Marketplace and it accessible from the website of Water Europe (https://mp.watereurope.eu/)